d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 | Total |   |   | 100,000 |

 d.
 Find $P(\mbox{B and C})$.
 What does this probability represent in the context of the problem?
-\vspace{1in}
+\vspace{.8in}

 e.
 Find the probability that a selected non-gambler is a non-boy.
 What is the notation used for this probability?

 \newpage

 10. In a computer store, 30% of the computers in stock are laptops and 70% are desktops.
 Five percent of the laptops are on sale, while 10% of the desktops are on sale.
+\vspace{1mm}

     Let L = the event the computer is a laptop, and S = the event the computer is on sale.
 \vspace{0.1in}

    a.
-Identify what each numerical value represents in probability notation.
+Identify what each numerical value given in the problem represents in probability notation.
 \vspace{.1in}

 |                 0.30 =
- \vspace{.2in}
+ \vspace{.1in}

 |                 0.70 =
-\vspace{.2in}
+\vspace{.1in}

 |                 0.05 =
-\vspace{.2in}
+\vspace{.1in}

 |                 0.10 =
-\vspace{.2in}
+\vspace{.1in}

    b.
-Create a two-way table to represent the situation.
+Create a hypothetical two-way table to represent the situation.

 | \hspace{1in}      |\hspace{1in}     |\hspace{1in}     | Total        |
 |-------|---|---|---------|